Notification of an upcoming serialisation of blog posts on ‘Encounters with Spontaneous Qi’ – qigong and energy work…

 - How to enter a spontaneous qigong state

 I hope you look forward to reading this series.
-Click here for the next article – Qigong and Encounters with Spontaneous Qi: Part One.
+Click below for the next article –

 Entry to a Japanese shop.
 Silvia Lüthi, akupunkturplus.ch